Mesoscopic eigenvalue density correlations of Wigner matrices: Estimates on the Green function: proof of Proposition

 \subsection{The complex Hermitian $H$}

 In this section we explain the proof of Proposition \ref{prop4.3} when $H$ is complex Hermitian.
 By the arguments in Sections \ref{sec4.2} and \ref{sec4.3}, we see that it is enough to show the following Lemma. \begin{lemma} Lemmas \ref{lem1}-\ref{fly the ocean in a silver plane} remain true when $H$ is a complex Hermitian Wigner matrix. \end{lemma} \begin{proof} We shall only remark on the proof of Lemma \ref{lem5.3} in the complex case, and the rest follows similarly.
 By examining the steps in the proof of Lemma \ref{lem5.3}, we see that the main steps shall remain the same in the complex case.
-The only difference is that when calculating $\bb E \ul{G^m}$, $\bb E Q_{r,s}$, and $\bb E Q_r$, we shall use the complex cumulant expansion formula Lemma \ref{lem:5.1}, and the results will be different from \eqref{519}, \eqref{531}, and \eqref{Qr} respectively.
-Let us first consider $\bb E \ul{G^m}$, and we have
+The only difference is that when calculating $\bb E \ul{G^m}$, $\bb E Q_{r,s}$, and $\bb E Q_r$, we shall use the complex cumulant expansion formula Lemma \ref{lem:5.1}, and the results will be different from \eqref{Gm}, \eqref{Qrs}, and \eqref{Qr} respectively.